DanielPickens/Hercules/README.md

-# Hercules - A Kubernetes Cluster Anaylsis tool
+# Hercules - A Kubernetes Cluster Analysis tool

 Hercules is a cli utility that scans live Kubernetes clusters and reports potential issues with deployed resources and configurations.
 It can sanitize your cluster based on what's deployed and not what's sitting on disk.
 By scanning your cluster, it detects misconfigurations and helps to ensure that best practices are in place, thus preventing future headaches.
 It aims to reduce the cognitive *over*load one faces when operating a Kubernetes cluster as a self-operative controller.
 Furthermore, if your cluster employs a metric-server, it reports potential resources over/under allocations and attempts to warn you should your cluster run out of capacity.